Skip to content

 MODEL

 State is queried.
 Decisions are made.
-Actions are executed elsewhere.
+Actions remain application-owned.

 PURPOSE